ericcornelissen/git-tag-annotation-action/README.md

 ## License

 The project source code is licensed under the MIT license, see [LICENSE] for the full license text.
-The documentation text is licensed under [CC BY-SA 4.0]; code snippets under the MIT license.
+The documentation text is licensed under [CC BY 4.0]; code snippets under the MIT license.

 ---